Fitapreta

 When we board our rickety jeep, heading north, we follow the directions of our satnav.
 A quarter of an hour later, we find ourselves before a gate so deliberately anonymous that we wonder for a moment whether we have taken a wrong turn.

-Tinta Carvalha 2021 is one of Fitapreta's extraordinary wines.
-Try them all and enjoy the astounding emotions they inspire with every sip.
+Moreto is one of Fitapreta's extraordinary wines.
+Experience them all and be surprised by the emotions conveyed with each and every sip.

 This is not the first time we have visited one of the couple's wineries: we had already been to Azores Wine Company and now we are looking forward to discovering a new one.